jbroadway/docs/docs/2023.1/studio/references/settings/dashboard-settings.md

 * **Turn off user interface sounds** - Disable user interface sounds (note: they're already automatically off while recording).

-* **Spaitial audio** - If enabled, sounds will be heard from the direction and distance they came from.
+* **Spatial audio** - If enabled, sounds will be heard from the direction and distance they came from.
 When disabeled all sounds are equal in volume.

 ## Cameras